Martinez v. Court of Appeal of California: Background

-Salvador Martinez worked as an office assistant for a law firm, and in the service of that firm he was given $6,000 by the girlfriend of a client for bail.
+Salvador Martinez worked as an office assistant for a law firm, and in the service of that firm he was entrusted with $6,000 by the girlfriend of a client for bail.
 This bail was not posted, and he was accused of embezzlement and theft, and further was convicted and acquitted respectively on these charges.
 He filed an appeal, a waiver of counsel, and a motion to represent himself (a "pro se" motion).
 When the Court of Appeals of California rejected the pro se motion, he appealed to the U.S. Supreme Court, which agreed to hear the argument.

 The counsel for the appellant, Ronald Maines, argued that due process coupled with the decision in Faretta required the extension of a constitutional right for criminal defendants to refuse to have a court-appointed lawyer argue the appeal, thus requiring the right to extend further to allow criminal defendants to argue their own appeals.
 This would require any appellant who was a criminal defendant to be allowed, given that the court opted for oral arguments, to be allowed to argue their own case as a constitutional right.

 The argument of the counsel for the appellee, Robert Foster, held that there were substantial differences between initial trials and appeals courts, therefore the extension of Faretta to the current question was overreaching.
 Mr. Maines contended that there must be more than simple "differentiation" between the two situations, but there must be a difference consequential to the holding in Faretta to distinguish the trial and appellate situations.